paypal/InnerSourceCommons/events/isc-spring-2018.md

 ### Food

-Morning snack, lunch and afternoon snack will be provided to Summit attendees each day, courtsey of Bosch.
+Morning snack, lunch and afternoon snack will be provided to Summit attendees each day, courtesy of Robert Bosch.

 ### How do I register?

 *Registration will open, soon*.
 The registration fee will be **27.37 EUR**.
-We will donate all proceedings to a non-profit organisation which we will nominate at a later point in time.
+We will donate all proceeds to the Apache Foundation in recognition of their work in the Open Source world.

 ### Travel and Transit